• In order to improve your experience on our website, we use functionally necessary session cookies, but no advertising or social media cookies.

 Mo metal pellets

-Pure Mo metal (Mo min.
+Pure molybdenum metal (Mo min.
 99.9%) is used for superalloys to avoid contamination with trace elements.

-The molybdenum powder is pressed into pellets and sintered in hydrogen to chemically reduce adsorbed oxygen and oxide films on the powder particle surfaces, densify the pressed pellets, and increase pellet strength.
-Sintering thus minimizes the amount of oxygen the pellets carry into the melt and increases ease of handling them in the melt shop.
+Molybdenum powder is pressed into pellets and sintered in hydrogen to chemically reduce adsorbed oxygen and oxide films on the powder particle surfaces, densify the pressed pellets, and increase pellet strength.
+Sintering minimizes the amount of oxygen the pellets carry into the melt and facilitates handling them in the melt shop.